 Pursuant to a mandate from its Members, the Permanent Bureau of the Hague Conference on Private International Law is currently studying the private international law issues being encountered in relation to the legal parentage of children, as well as in relation to international surrogacy arrangements more specifically.

 In 2015, the Council on General Affairs and Policy of the Hague Conference (the "Council") decided that an Experts' Group should be convened to explore the feasibility of advancing work in this area.
 The Council decided that the Experts' Group should be geographically representative and be composed in consultation with Members.

-Meetings of the Experts’ Group have, thus far, taken place in February 2016, 2017 and 2018 (for more information, please refer to the Reports available below).
+Meetings of the Experts’ Group have, thus far, taken place in February 2016, January/February 2017, February 2018, September 2018 and January/February 2019 (for more information, please refer to the Reports available below)

 - 2016: Background Note for the meeting of the Experts’ Group on the Parentage / Surrogacy Project

 - 2015: “The Parentage / Surrogacy Project: an updating note” (Prel.
 Doc.
 No 3 A of February 2015)

 - 2014: “The desirability and feasibility of further work on the Parentage / Surrogacy Project” (Prel.
 Doc.
 No 3 B of March 2014) and its accompanying “Study of Legal Parentage and the issues arising from International Surrogacy Arrangements” (Prel.
 Doc.
 No 3 C of March 2014)

 - 2012: Preliminary Report on international surrogacy arrangements

 - 2011: Preliminary Note on the private international law issues surrounding the status of children